chipxsd/stream-based-sync/stream-based-sync.md

 { fig.21 - a list of todo items on the left with an arrow pointing to events on the center and another arrow pointing at the stream on the right}

-One of the spots to put the `Event` creation logic is where we take the user actions, in the heart of our application's logic -- that's in the to-do `List` class.
-In our case, this is really affordable, because the `Event` model can hold the exact information to describe user actions the `List` logic provides.
-If you take a close look at the `List` instance methods and the `Event` model, you'll find some resemblance. `Event.type` defines the method calls, and the rest of `Event's` properties define the arguments we pass into the methods.
+One of the spots to put the `Sync.Event` creation logic is where we take the user actions, in the heart of our application's logic -- that's in the to-do `Todo.List` class.
+In our case, this is really affordable, because the `Sync.Event` model can hold the exact information to describe user actions the `Todo.List` logic provides.
+If you take a close look at the `Todo.List` instance methods and the `Sync.Event` model, you'll find some resemblance.
+`Sync.Event.type` defines the method calls, and the rest of `Sync.Event's` properties define the arguments we pass into the methods.

 ![fig.22 - Resemblance Between Event and List](./images/fig-22-resemblance-between-event-and-list.png "fig. 22 - Resemblance Between Event and List")

-{ fig.22 - a screenshot of `List` and `Event` class definition with arrows pointing out similarities }
+{ fig.22 - a screenshot of `Todo.List` and `Sync.Event` class definition
+  with arrows pointing out similarities }

 ```swift
 public class List: NSObject {
     public func create(title: String, label: Task.ColorLabel) -> Sync.Event {
         let task = Task(identifier: NSUUID(), completed: false, title: title, label: label)
         self.tasks.append(task)